LagoVista/docs/guides/planner/description.md

 The relevant standard NuvIoT documentation is accessable via the Help Resources section below.

-**What is a Device Workflow**
+**What is a Planner**

-A device configuration is way to provide your own business rules that can be applied to incoming messages.
+A planner is the way to find the device and message id's of the incoming messages.

-**What are Device Worflows used for**
+**What are Planners used for**

-A device workflow is used to define attributes, inputs, input commands and output commands.
-Workflows also enable state machines.
-It is one of the pieces of information that is required to add an IoT device instance to your solution instance.
+The Planner is responsible for using its Device-ID and Message-ID parsers for mapping the contents of a message for a particular device configuration to a route in order to perform additional processing.

 **Device Workflow (Tutorial)**

-We will show you the minimum set up necessary to get a device workflows added to the system, as well as some of the more elaborate set up with more options enabled.
+We will show you the minimum set up necessary to get a planner added to the system, as well as some of the more elaborate set up with more options enabled.

 **_Recommendation:_**

 _You will get better benefit from the tutorials , if you have a "manual" and/or other information of a sensor and/or actuator (devices) available._

-In this Guide step, we are going to walk through some of the basic fields

-**Used for**
-After your message comes from the device, it is handed off to the Planner.
-The Planner is then responsible for using its Device-ID and Message-ID parsers for mapping the contents of a message for a particular device configuration to a route in order to perform additional processing.